rwike77/active-directory-dotnet-native-aspnetcore-v2/1. Desktop app calls Web API/README.md

 client: .NET Desktop (WPF)
 service: ASP.NET Core Web API
 endpoint: Microsoft identity platform
+page_type: sample
+languages:
+  - csharp
+products:
+  - azure
+  - azure-active-directory
+  - aspnet-core
+description: "This sample presents a Web API, protected by Azure AD OAuth Bearer Authentication.
+A desktop application uses MSAL.NET to obtain an access token.
+The access token is sent to the ASP.NET Core Web API, which authenticates the user using the ASP.NET JWT Bearer Authentication middleware."
 ---
 # Calling an ASP.NET Core Web API from a WPF application using Microsoft identity platform